danclark5/BasicOAuth/README.md

 ## Changelog
+* 2012-11-10 : Got the logic to get the unauth token working.
+Also parsing the output.
 * 2012-11-04 : Refactored much of the logic.
 Also discovered that I misinterpreted how to generate an OAuth signature (but I think I might still be wrong.